dimitri/tapoueh.org/content/post/2018/02/continuously-rising-days.md

 > informally-specified, bug-ridden, slow implementation of half of Common
 > Lisp.

+## Conclusion

-And PostgreSQL implements a very advanced version of SQL, so that's even more the case when focusing on PostgreSQL, as I do.
+PostgreSQL implements a very advanced version of SQL, so that's even more the case when focusing on PostgreSQL, as I do.

 {{< figure class="right" src="/img/MasteringPostgreSQLinAppDev-Cover-th.png"
              link="https://masteringpostgresql.com" >}}